Diagnosis and management of developmental coordination disorder

 Screening questionnaires

-In addition to the questions posed in Box 2, the general practitioner should ask the parent to complete the Developmental Coordination Disorder Questionnaire11 (either before or after the initial appointment).
-This 15-item questionnaire helps to identify children 5–15 years old who have developmental coordination disorder and is the best of those that have been evaluated.1 The Developmental Coordination Disorder Questionnaire and scoring criteria are available at no cost at www.dcdq.ca.
+In addition to the questions posed in Box 2, the general practitioner should ask the parent to complete the Developmental Coordination Disorder Questionnaire (either before or after the initial appointment).
+This 15-item questionnaire helps to identify children 5–15 years old who have developmental coordination disorder and is the best of those that have been evaluated.
+The Developmental Coordination Disorder Questionnaire and scoring criteria are available at no cost at www.dcdq.ca.
 Based on the child’s age and total score, the general practitioner can then determine whether the child may have the disorder or is unlikely to be affected.

 History

 As part of the general practitioner’s clinical assessment, the family history should include information on developmental coordination disorder, neurologic disorders, mental health concerns and the family’s social situation.
-The child’s history should include details of the pregnancy, birth, age of attainment of motor milestones, school performance and any previous or current disorders, especially neurologic or sensory concerns.1 Details of the child’s current gross motor and fine motor difficulties and performance in activities of daily living should also be explored.1
+The child’s history should include details of the pregnancy, birth, age of attainment of motor milestones, school performance and any previous or current disorders, especially neurologic or sensory concerns.
+Details of the child’s current gross motor and fine motor difficulties and performance in activities of daily living should also be explored

 If information from the child’s teacher is available about the child’s academic performance and concerns about the child’s motor functioning at school, attention difficulties or specific learning disorders, it should be included in the physician’s initial assessment report.